 Supplier salespeople are there to sell.
 While it can be perceived by clients that suppliers will use every sales tool available to them, including manipulative techniques and offering lowball pricing to entice, this is only true of more unprofessional individuals.
 These individuals often have sales targets to meet, which they strive to achieve through convincing client-side purchasers that what they have to offer, is exactly what the client needs (even if it is not).

-During the client’s assessment of competitive solutions, it may seem that a low quote may be tempting, but just like the assumptions of knowledge and holistic understanding between the parties in presales meetings can lead to an inappropriate solution unravelling during implementation, an under-priced solution is likely to end up costing someone dearly.
+During the client’s assessment of competitive solutions, a low quote may seem tempting but, just like the assumptions of knowledge and holistic understanding between the parties in presales meetings, this can lead to an inappropriate solution unravelling during implementation.
+An under-priced solution is likely to end up costing someone dearly.

 Don’t be caught out by the ‘catch-all’ solution